search icon

 The benefits of a business bank account far, far outweigh the risks, from liability protection to professionalism and accepting credit card payments.

-If you’re worried about the cost of opening a business bank account, don’t worry — our small business banking partners can help.
+If an entrepreneur is worried about the cost of opening a business bank account, ZenBusiness’s small business banking partners can help.

 Liability Protection

-The most important reason to maintain a business bank account is that it helps maintain your personal asset protection.
-An LLC has a corporate veil that usually prevents creditors from seizing your personal assets if the LLC gets into financial or legal trouble.
+The most important reason to maintain a business bank account is that it helps maintain the LLC’s personal asset protection.
+An LLC has a corporate veil that usually prevents creditors from seizing the owner’s personal assets if the LLC gets into financial or legal trouble.
 But that corporate veil only lasts when the LLC is run compliantly.
-If not, a judge might rule to pierce the LLC’s corporate veil, removing personal liability protection.
+If it’s not, a judge might rule to pierce the LLC’s corporate veil, removing personal liability protection.

 To be compliant, the LLC has to be treated as a separate entity from its owners, especially with its finances.
-You shouldn’t intermingle your business and personal finances.
-A separate bank account makes it easier to do that.
+The business owners shouldn’t intermingle their business and personal finances.
+A separate bank account makes it easier to avoid mixing those funds.

 Making Taxes and Bookkeeping Easier

-When you have to balance your checkbook or prepare your expense reports for tax season, the last thing you want is extra work.
-But if you had a combined personal and business bank account, you’d have to sift through hundreds of expenses to isolate your business expenses and profits.
+When a business owner has to balance their checkbook or prepare their expense reports for tax season, the last thing they want is extra work.
+If the owner had a combined personal and business bank account, they’d have to sift through hundreds of expenses to isolate their business expenses and profits.

-Maintaining a dedicated LLC bank account saves you from that hassle.
-You can easily consult your bank statements for a full look at your business’s finances.
-Plus, it’s easier to prove your tax documents in an audit when you use a business account exclusively.
+Maintaining a dedicated LLC bank account saves a business owner from that hassle.
+The owner can easily consult their bank statements for a full look at their business’s finances.
+Plus, it’s easier to prove tax documents in an audit when a company uses a business account exclusively.

 Showing Professionalism